 api.{environment}.corti.app/v2

-So if you for example are on the beta-eu environment and want to create an interaction as the starting point for any other workflow operations your URL will look like this:
+If, for example, you are on the beta-eu environment and want to create an interaction as the starting point for any other workflow operations your URL will look like this:

 URL to create an interaction